 Questions Open Doors

 Ask yourself tough questions about your time growing up and be willing to share some of those experiences with your kids.
 Then ask them a question like, “Have you faced anything like that?”
-Help them to process similar situations, then spin those off into other more likely scenarios that they may face.
-In my book, Making Sense of Life: A Guidebook for Teens and Parents I have written at the end of most chapters, Thoughts for Students, and a separate section, Thoughts for Parents.
-These two sections are loaded with great questions which can be used by youth groups, school advisory classes, parenting groups and youth camp sessions.
-One of those questions in Chapter 4 is, “How might your thinking be limiting your success in one or two of the assets you have identified?”
-The opportunity to expand the discussion, make connections, to listen non-judgmentally, to really share are limitless.
+Help them process similar situations, then spin those off into other more likely scenarios they may face.
+In my book, Making Sense of Life: A Guidebook for Teens and Parents, I have written at the end of most chapters, Thoughts for Students, and a separate section, Thoughts for Parents.

-If you simply use your title as parent, guardian, or relative to get your kids to open up to you, then you will never really make a connection to them.
-They will always be wary, fearful and/or reluctant to let you into their world.
-But if you develop genuine influence, really making valid connections with them, listening without interruption, then you will begin to build a solid foundation of teamwork with your child.
-That is when you begin to develop some credibility with them and over time you will both rise to enjoy a very healthy and happy relationship.
+If you use your title as a parent, guardian, or relative to get your kids to open up to you, then you will never really make a connection to them.
+They will always be wary, fearful, and reluctant to let you into their world.
+But if you develop real influence, make good connections with them, and listen without interruption, you will begin to build a solid foundation of teamwork with your child.
+When you start to develop some credibility with them, you will both rise to enjoy a very healthy and happy relationship over time.

 Entire books about the skill of asking good questions are available.
 I have several posts, and here is the link to one of them, Do You Ask Good Questions? – Dr. Rich Patterson (pattersonphd.com)

 Ness Labs has a compelling post on Five Practical Ways to Ask Good Questions and five practical ways to ask good questions.